arobito/arobito-docs/source/project/coding.rst

    __maintainer__ = 'Max Mustermann'

-TODO: Define how docstrings shall look like, how parameters are defined and how return types are marked.
+.. todo:: Define how docstrings shall look like, how parameters are defined and how return types are marked.

 Documentation